Note: this photo was published in a Dec 31, 2009 blog titled "Study Profiles Mobile Dating."

 Moving into 2012, the photo was published in a Jan 4, 2012 blog titled "Top 25 Besty Things About Being an Expat."
 It was also published in a Jul 6, 2012 blog titled "NOT A MOMMY WAR – THIS IS ABOUT OUR UNSUSTAINABLE WORKAHOLIC CULTURE."
 And it was published in an Aug 29, 2012 blog titled "Smartphone user profiles."

 Moving into 2013, the photo was published in a Mar 30, 2013 blog titled "Staying Connected with Business Technology Aids," as well as an Apr 9, 2013 blog titled "82% say speed of resolution key to online customer service," and an Apr 11, 2013 blog titled "5 Tech Myths: Cell Phones Don’t Cause Cancer & More."
 It was also published in a May 30, 2013 blog titled "Social Circles to Social Outcasts: Mobile Manners & Madness," as well as an undated (mid-Nov 2013) blog titled 8 Ways to Know Your Customers Like Your Family."
+And it was published in a Dec 21, 2013 blog titled "BYOD In The Workplace."

 I had a lunchtime dentist appointment in midtown Manhattan the other day, and when it was over, I decided to walk a couple blocks over to Bryant Park, behind the New York Public Library.
 It was a sunny day, and I thought I might see some gorgeous babes sunbathing on the park lawn in their bikinis (even being an amateur photographer is a tough job, but someone's gotta do it).
 If not, I thought perhaps I'd find some photogenic tourists or oddball New Yorkers that I could photograph.